-With annual weather anomalies in continuous increase and virtual consensus among scientists on the origin and cause of such anomalies, we must curtail the emissions from polluting power plants and cars.
-There are multiple ways to tackle this problem; shared clean energy is the only way, however, to capitalizes on the power of communities to spread emission-free energy.
+With annual weather anomalies in continuous increase and virtual consensus among scientists on the origin and cause of such anomalies, we need to increase efforts to curtail the emissions from polluting power plants and cars.
+We believe that our best chance is to capitalize on the power of communities to spread emission-free energy.
 Rheinold (“How to thrive online”) illustrates how the currency of social capital are trust and reciprocity.
 If trust is fueling solar communities, this socially-driven innovation. can spread virally.
-This is what the world needs to preserve its environment.

 Comments will be approved before showing up.